The Gutenberg Galaxy: The format of the book—a mosaic

-Such a large collection of small chapters does fit the picture of a mosaic.

 Apparently, McLuhan also had some ideas about how to browse a book.
 Marshall McLuhan, the guru of The Gutenberg Galaxy (1962), recommends that the browser turn to page 69 of any book and read it.
 If you like that page, buy the book."
 Such apparent arbitrariness fits with picking a particular piece (or part) of a mosaic and deciding if you like it.
 Certainly the McLuhan test can be applied to the Gutenberg Galaxy itself.
 Doing so will reveal a further insight into the purpose of his own book.

 Prologue

 McLuhan declares his book to be "complementary to The Singer of Tales by Albert B. Lord."
-The latter work follows on from the Homeric studies of Milman Parry who turned to "the study of the Yugoslave epics" to prove that the poems of Homer were oral compositions.
+The latter work follows on from the Homeric studies of Milman Parry who turned to "the study of the Yugoslav epics" to prove that the poems of Homer were oral compositions.

 Four epochs of history

 The book may also be regarded as a way of describing four epochs of history: